keyes-timothy/aml-cells/reports/aml_classifier_vignette.md

 not necessarily related to the subpopulation size of the cells in the healthy dataset.

-### Marker expression among different subpopulations
+## Features of different subpopulations

 We can also start interrogating what the expression of different markers looks like in each developmental subpopulation with a few plots.